 May 1st – Tentative Assessment Roll Filed – This will contain assessments for all properties in Gates including those valued above.

-May 1st through the First Tuesday in June – Assessment Grievance forms are available.
-These forms must be filled out completely and returned to the Assessor’s Office on or before the first Tuesday in June.
+May 1st through the Forth Tuesday in May – Assessment Grievance forms are available.
+These forms must be filled out completely and returned to the Assessor’s Office on or before the forth Tuesday in May.
 This is the formal grievance process and only the assessment on the Tentative Assessment Roll can be grieved.
 Copies of the Tentative Assessment Roll and Town of Gates sales book are available for review in the Assessor’s Office.

 July 1st – Final Assessment Roll Filed – The Assessor’s Office will file a Final Assessment Roll for the next tax year on July 1st.
 This Final Assessment Roll will include all changes made by the BAR during Grievance Day.
 Judicial review of final assessments is available only to those properties which had their assessments reviewed by the BAR.